Regional fire and EMS departments contend with staffing shortages, recruitment challenges

 Bryant said he sees a “bright future” for the Amherst fire and EMS department, in spite of some obstacles.

-Paid county staff handle about 97% of the roughly 10,000 annual emergency medical service calls, and it is among EMTs and paramedics that staffing shortages are most severe.
+“The fire department volunteerism in the county is very strong,” Sheets said.

-Bedford County's response time to EMS calls throughout the county has increased by an average of 1.5 minutes since 2019, Johnston said.
-The average response time for Bedford County fire and rescue staff is currently 12.89 minutes.
+Wintergreen Fire and Rescue runs an EMT academy and a firefighter academy that gives training to residents so they don’t have to drive long distances elsewhere.
+“If a person wanted to do [EMS] for a living, they call get all the training they need here in Nelson County,” Sheets said.

-Campbell County's public safety department's response time also increased over the last year, according to Tracy Fairchild, director of Campbell County public safety.
+Campbell County’s public safety department’s response time also increased during the past year, according to Tracy Fairchild, director of Campbell County public safety.
 In 2020, the average response time was 20.92 minutes.
 In 2021, average response time lengthened to 22.11 minutes, an increase of 1.19 minutes.

 “Even with our most concentrated efforts, we are having significant issues with recruitment.
 COVID-19 has also had a negative impact on our retention rates,” Fairchild said, speaking about multiple vacancies in the department.